On the 27th of last month, ADOR announced that Min Hee Jin would be stepping down from her position as CEO.

 In the article, Min Hee Jin's side told CEO Kim Juyeon, "The popularity of an in-house director and his producing duties are unrelated.
 A producer can be in charge even if he is not an in-house director.

 Since their roles are completely different, it would be strange to link them together.
-There is no way that Kim Juyeon, the CEO of HR, would be unaware of this, and he is explaining a contract with unconventional content.
+There is no way that CEO Kim Juyeon, an HR expert, would be unaware of this, and he is explaining a contract with unconventional content.

-If you endure this unreasonableness and go ahead and enter into the contract, it is clear that the unreasonable clauses will be used as a basis to accuse you of breaching the contract or to bully you into thinking it was a mistake to have entered into the contract.
+If you endure this unreasonableness and go ahead and enter into the contract, it is clear that the unreasonable clauses will be used as a basis to accuse you of breaching the contract or to bully you into thinking that you made a mistake in entering into the contract.

 2024/09/02 18:43 KST